vuejs/vitepress/docs/guide/markdown.md

 }
 ```

 Alternatively, it's possible to highlight directly in the line by using the `// [!code hl]` comment.
+Available since [1.0.0-alpha.23](https://github.com/vuejs/vitepress/blob/main/CHANGELOG.md#100-alpha23-2022-10-25).

 **Input**